-The Subconsultant agrees to defend, indemnify, protect, and save harmless the Consultant and the Client and their officers, directors, agents and employees from and against any and all suits, claims, demand, or damages of whatsoever kind or nature arising out of any negligent act, error or omission, or failure to exercise such care as is customary in the profession, by the Subconsultant, its agents, servants and employees in the performance of any and all Services pursuant to this Agreement.
-Such indemnification shall include, but is not limited to expenditures for and costs of investigations, hiring of expert witnesses, court costs, counsel fees, settlements, judgments or otherwise.
+7.4 Each party agrees to defend, indemnify, protect, and save harmless the other party from and against any and all third party suits, claims and liability, demands, damages, loss, expenses, judgements, and costs (including reasonable legal and professional fees and expenses) arising directly out of any negligent act, error or omission, or failure to exercise such care as is customary in the profession, by the Subconsultant, its agents, servants and employees in the performance of any and all Services pursuant to this Agreement.
+Such indemnification shall include, but is not limited to expenditures for and costs of investigations, hiring of expert witnesses, court costs, counsel fees, settlements, judgements or otherwise.
 In the event, that the Prime Agreement contains an Indemnification provision, the Prime Agreement's indemnity provision supersedes this provision and Subconsultant agrees to indemnify Consultant and all other parties named in the Prime Agreement's indemnity in accordance with the terms of the indemnity provision contained in the Prime Agreement.
 To the fullest extent permitted by law, Subconsultant guarantees that any material provided, work performed or services rendered will not infringe any United States or foreign Letters Patent, Registered or Industrial Design, Trademark or Trade Name, Trade Secret, Copyright or other protected right in any country.
-Subconsultant agrees to defend, protect and save harmless GF, its officers, employees, and agents from and against all damages, claims and demands, for actual or alleged infringement of any Intellectual Property right by reason of the sale or use of the material provided, work performed or services rendered hereunder.
+Each party agrees to defend, protect and save harmless the other party, its officers, employees, and agents from and against all damages, claims and demands, for actual or alleged infringement of any Intellectual Property right by reason of the sale or use of the material provided, work performed or services rendered hereunder.

 ARTICLE 8